yolish/imu-denoise-transformers/README.md

-# imu-denoise-transformers
-Denoising IMU data with Transformers
+# Denoising IMU Data with Transformers